Gilligan's Island: Production

 Four boats were used as the SS Minnow.
 One was used in the opening credits and rented in Ala Wai Yacht Harbor in Honolulu.
-Another, the Bluejacket, was used in the opening credits shown during the second and third seasons and eventually turned up for sale on Vancouver Island in August 2006, after running aground on a reef in the Hecate Strait on the way south from Alaska.
-One boat was used for beach scenes after being towed to Kauai in Hawaii.
+Another, the Bluejacket, was used in the opening credits shown during the second and third seasons and eventually turned up for sale on Vancouver Island in August 2006 after running aground on a reef in the Hecate Strait on the way south from Alaska.
+One boat was used for beach scenes after being towed to Moloa'a Beach on the northeast side of the island of Kauai in Hawaii.
 The fourth Minnow was built on the CBS Studios set in the second season.
 The Minnow was named in reference to Newton Minow, chairman of the U.S. FCC, in response to Minow's landmark 1961 speech "Television and the Public Interest"; the speech lambasted television producers for producing, among other things, "formula comedies about totally unbelievable" characters and creating a "vast wasteland" of bad television.

 The final day of filming the pilot was Friday, November 22, 1963, the day of the assassination of President John F. Kennedy.
 The cast and crew learned of the assassination late that morning, Hawaii time.
 Between the filming of scenes, they crowded around a radio listening to news bulletins.
-A reminder of the tragedy appears in the opening sequence of the show's first season, when the theme song is played.
+A reminder of the tragedy appears in the opening sequence of the show's first season when the theme song is played.
 As the Minnow is leaving the harbor and heading out to sea, an American flag flying at half staff can be seen in the background.